Localization of nonbacktracking centrality on dense subgraphs of sparse networks: Introduction

 Similarly to the quenched mean field in the case of the SIS model, message-passing predicts a percolation or SIR epidemic threshold that is the inverse of the LEV of the NB matrix \cite{shrestha2015message}.
-Also, the probability, close to the threshold, of node $i$ belonging to the giant connected component (or of being infected in an SIR epidemic) is proportional to the nonbacktracking centrality (NBC) of node $i$, defined as $\textrm{NBC}_i \equiv \sum_{j \in \partial_i} v_{i \leftarrow j}$, where $\partial_i$ is the set of neighbours of node $i$ and $v_{i \leftarrow j}$ is the component of the PEV of the NB matrix that corresponds to the directed link $i \leftarrow j$.
+Also, the probability, close to the threshold, of node $i$ belonging to the giant connected component (or of being infected in an SIR epidemic) is proportional to the nonbacktracking centrality (NBC) of node $i$ (see Ref. \cite{kuhn2017heterogeneous}), defined as $\textrm{NBC}_i \equiv \sum_{j \in \partial_i} v_{i \leftarrow j}$, where $\partial_i$ is the set of neighbours of node $i$ and $v_{i \leftarrow j}$ is the component of the PEV of the NB matrix that corresponds to the directed link $i \leftarrow j$.
 In other words, $\textrm{NBC}_i$ is the sum of incoming PEV components to node $i$.
+We will assume the NBC values to be normalized according to the condition $\sum_i^N \textrm{NBC}_i = 1$, in a network consisting of $N$ nodes.
 The NBC emerges in various applications related to non-recurrent dynamical models, e.g., in designing optimal percolation and immunization strategies \cite{morone2015influence, morone2016collective, torres2020node} or identifying influential spreaders \cite{radicchi2016leveraging, min2018identifying}.
 Compared to the classical eigenvector centrality (the PEV components of the adjacency matrix), NBC suffers to a much lesser degree from localization, as discussed in Ref. \cite{martin2014localization}.
 In particular, isolated hubs cannot be centers of localization, that is, the NBC is able to avoid the artificial ``self-inflating'' phenomenon associated with high-degree nodes in the case of the adjacency matrix PEV.
 This circumstance has also made the NB matrix a useful tool in spectral community detection methods \cite{krzakala2013spectral, bordenave2015non}.